 At noon on January 20, 2009, Barack Obama became the 44th president of the United States.
 One minute later, his administration was already delivering on his promise of change.
-Visitors to Whitehouse.gov were greeted with a completely overhauled interface, designed to facilitate the new administration's priorities of "communication, transparency and participation."308 It was an appropriate first action by a president who reached the highest office in the land in large part due to his campaign's successful use of the Internet.
+Visitors to Whitehouse.gov were greeted with a completely overhauled interface, designed to facilitate the new administration's priorities of "communication, transparency and

 And this historic day for the country was also an historic day for the Internet.
-More people watched coverage of the day's events online than watched on television.309 But though millions of Americans used the Internet to take part in this historic campaign and its culmination, millions more were unable to participate in this digital revolution.
+More people watched coverage of the day's events online than watched on television.
+The Internet to take part in this historic campaign and its culmination, millions more were unable to participate in this digital revolution.
 Twenty-five million rural Americans couldn't follow the campaign online and were thus unable to seek out detailed information on the policy positions of Obama or his opponent.
 The 50 million low-income Americans on the wrong side of the digital divide were unable to use the Internet as a platform for voicing their priorities for the new administration.
 Half of all Americans over the age of 55 were offline.
 Two-thirds of all African-Americans lacked the basic connectivity needed to track the historic events on the Web.
 And millions more Americans fortunate enough to have broadband were unable even to stream low-quality video of the inauguration because their connections were too slow.
-The consequences and costs for those disconnected or stuck using yesterday's technology grow exponentially as the Internet becomes more deeply intertwined in the fabric of American life.310
+The consequences and costs for those disconnected or stuck using yesterday's technology grow exponentially as the Internet becomes more deeply intertwined in the fabric of American life.
+The consequences are content of the fabric of American life.